realA10001986/Time-Circuits-Display/README.md

 If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/timecircuits-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Time-Circuits-Display/blob/main/install/timecircuits-A10001986.ino.nodemcu-32s.bin)). *Note: If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to install the sound-pack from this repository afterwards.*

 If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build information.

- *After a firmware update, the displays might display "WAIT" for a short while after reboot.
-Do NOT unplug the TCD during this time.*

 ### Audio data installation